 - that the proposals for a new publishers’ right under Art.
 11 will favour incumbent press publishing interests rather than innovative quality journalism,

 - and that the proposals for Art.
 13 threaten the user participation benefits of the e-Commerce Directive (2000/31/EC).

-Open Letter to Members of the European Parliament and European Council by 35 legal, economic and social scientists (representing the leading European centres researching intellectual property and innovation law) opposing Articles 11 and 13 of the Proposed Directive on Copyright in the Digital Single Market.
-Article 11 creates a new exclusive right for press publishers and Article 13 concerns the liability of online intermediaries for user generated content (24 February 2017).
+First Open Letter (24 February 2017) to Members of the European Parliament and the Council of the European Union by 35 legal, economic and social scientists (representing the leading European centres researching intellectual property and innovation law) opposing Articles 11 and 13 of the Proposed Directive on Copyright in the Digital Single Market.
+Article 11 creates a new exclusive right for press publishers and Article 13 concerns the liability of online intermediaries for user generated content.